CudjzikxmxR/The-Rainbow-Void-Tree/docs/tutorials/updating-tmt.md

 3. Click where it says "current branch: master" at the top middle, and at the bottom of the thing that appears, click "choose a branch to merge into master".

 4. Select upstream/master.
-It will likely say there are conflicts, but You have tools to resolve them.
+It will likely say there are conflicts, but you have tools to resolve them.
 Click "Merge upstream/master into master".

 5. A conflict happens when the things you're trying to merge have both made changes in the same place.
 Click "open in Visual Studio Code" next to the first file.